Yaya-Cout/Nwagyu/src/reference/firmware/userland.md

 Importants things to note are that:

 - The custom userland will be loaded using the kernel from the other slot
-- The DFU leave function is handled by the officiel userland, so any exploit on the official userland could allow loading a custom userland without downgrading the kernel security level (for example, to boot custom firmwares with exam mode support on locked calculators)
+- The DFU leave function is handled by the official userland, so any exploit on the official userland could allow loading a custom userland without downgrading the kernel security level (for example, to boot custom firmwares with exam mode support on locked calculators)